-Executive Director Teresa McKeon accepts award from The Arc of NC Board Member Adonis Brown
+Executive Director Teresa McKeon accepts the 2016 Carey Fendley Award for Executive Excellence from The Arc of NC.

-The Arc of Davidson County received the Distinguished Affiliate Award at the 2012 Annual Meeting of The Arc of North Carolina.
+The Arc of Davidson County received the Distinguished Affiliate Award again this year at the 2016 Annual Meeting of The Arc of North Carolina.
 This honor recognizes the dedication, commitment, and the professionalism of the chapters of The Arc.
 A chapter that receives the Distinguished Affiliate recognition has met stringent criteria and has provided advocacy, instituted programs, encouraged diversity, participated in and supported activities that benefit people with intellectual and developmental disabilities in their communities.
-The Arc of Davidson County was one of nine chapters out of 35 affiliated chapters state-wide to receive this recognition.
+The Arc of Davidson County was one of ten chapters out of 29 affiliated chapters state-wide to receive this recognition.

 History of The Arc of Davidson County, Inc